 A Name They Call Black People

-When I first saw the film American Me, that was my first time hearing the expression mayate.
-I was not offended, but was extremely curious about the word's original meaning.
+When I saw the film American Me, that was my first time hearing the expression mayate.
+I was not offended but was extremely curious about the word's origin.
 All racial slurs have original meanings.
 I asked a Mexican American friend, and her mitigating response was that it is just a name they call black people.

 However, one summer I was teaching labor market orientation to high school students in Berkeley, California, and approached a group of Mexican-American students with whom I had a fairly decent rapport.
 I asked them what is a mayate?
 Obviously containing their laughter and not wanting to hurt my feelings, they became very tight-lipped.
 What was even more hilarious was that I was pronouncing mayate wrong by putting the accent on the wrong syllable.

 Statue of Gaspar Yanga outside of the Mexican town named in his honor who led black runaway slaves in establishing a free Black town by defeating the Spanish over 200 years before Mexico won her independence.

 The youngest member of the group repeated the correct pronunciation and told me that it was a little bug.
 One of the girls in the group shouted, ¡Cállate! (shut-up).
 In defiance, he told me that a mayate is a little black bug.
 Now it was my turn to laugh as my curiosity was finally satisfied.
 Welcome to the United States of America where almost every ethnic group, including Mexican-Americans, has pejorative terms attached.